 From Augmented Procurement to Autonomous Procurement

-The year 2014 was a turning point in the history of Artificial Intelligence (AI).
-In May 2014, Google revealed a new prototype of driverless car, and in June, a chatbot named Eugene Goostman reportedly beat the “Turing Test” heralding a new era for autonomous and human-like automation using bots.
+In the history of Artificial Intelligence (AI), the year 2014 has been a turning point.
+That year in May, Google revealed a new prototype of the driverless car.
+In June, a chatbot named Eugene Goostman beat the “Turing Test” heralding a new era for using human-like bots for automation.

 For the past 15 years, procurement has always been juggling between quality and quantity.
-On the one hand, they are required to deliver strategic inputs which require time, analytics, and intelligent negotiations, while on the other, the requirement to review and process thousands of transactions and records like a machine.
+On the one hand, they had to deliver strategic inputs involving time, analytics, and intelligent negotiation.
+On the other, the requirement was to review and process thousands of transactions and records like a machine.

-To strike that fine balance, the demand for a digital transformation grew stronger, and companies started moving away from ERPs to dedicated source-to-pay solution suites.
+To strike that fine balance, the demand for a digital transformation grew stronger.
+Companies started moving away from ERPs to dedicated source-to-pay solution suites.
 Few of these solutions, or rather the best of them, also came with inbuilt A.I capabilities.

-The first generation AI based procurement solutions used basic machine learning technologies and used probabilistic models to aid spend classification and contract or supplier analytics.
+The first generation AI-based procurement solutions used essential machine learning technologies and used probabilistic models to aid spend classification and contract or supplier analytics.
 Such technologies require the right data sources to learn from and be effective.
 Hence, it is natural that only established procurement solution providers can provide meaningful AI solutions to their customers.

-For instance, Zycus was the pioneer in AI based spend analytics using Autoclass, a patented AI automation platform.
-Autoclass can work on a huge volume of unstructured spend data (PO/invoices), and automatically classify and assign the correct category codes to each line item using the knowledge gathered from over a trillion dollars’ worth of processed documents.
+For instance, Zycus was the pioneer in AI-based spend analytics using Auto-Class, a patented AI automation platform.
+Auto-Class can work on a massive volume of unstructured spend data (PO/invoices) and automatically classify and assign the correct category codes to each line item using the knowledge gathered from over a trillion dollars’ worth of processed documents.

 Automated three-way matching of PO–Invoice–GR, converting supplier pdf invoices to eInvoices, and tagging Non-PO invoices to existing contracts were some examples that stood out in terms of their extensive adoption.